Radrakin/www.unnamed.group/src/vuepress/docs/the-unit/getting-started.md

 ### 2a.
 When are our operations?

-Our operation times are **Saturday and Sunday at 17:00 UTC** check on the bottom of our [website](https://unnamed.group/) for a timer till our next operation.
+Our session times are every **Saturday and Sunday at 17:30 UTC** check on the bottom of our [website](https://unnamed.group/) or top-right of our Discord for a countdown to the next one.

 ### 2b.
 Can't Attend a Session?